• Home

 “For me, this is a very healthy discussion to have,” said Sen. Mike Rounds, a South Dakota Republican.
 Rounds said lawmakers had a “general discussion” with Huang about the state of AI and said senators were still open to a wide range of policies.

-When questioned if he felt Nvidia's objectives and aims were completely in sync with America's national security, Rounds responded: “They currently do not sell chips in China.
+Asked whether he believed Nvidia’s interests and goals were fully aligned with U.S. National security, Rounds replied: “They currently do not sell chips in China.
 And they understand that they’re an American company.
 They want to be able to compete around the rest of the world.
 They’d love to some time be able to compete in China again, but they recognize that export controls are important as well for our own national security.”

 Other Republicans were more skeptical of Huang’s message.

-Senator John Kennedy, a Republican from Louisiana who serves on the Senate's Banking Committee, stated he opted to not attend the session.
+Sen. John Kennedy, a Louisiana Republican who sits on the upper chamber’s Banking Committee, said he skipped the meeting entirely.

 “I don’t consider him to be an objective, credible source about whether we should be selling chips to China,” Kennedy told reporters.
 “He’s got more money than the Father, the Son and the Holy Ghost, and he wants even more.
 I don’t blame you for that, but if I’m looking for someone to give me objective advice about whether we should make our technology available to China, he’s not it.”